akohta/emf_mie_mmls/README.md

    The example1.out is the executable of source code example1.c, it shows a simplest example using "emf_mie_mmls".
    The example2.out is the executable of source code example2.c, it shows a example of electromagnetic field intensity analysis.

-2. type './mie_mmls_solver' with a argument of output datafile name.
+2. type './mie_mmls_solver' with an argument of output datafile name.
    For example, './mie_mmls_solver ex.dat'.
    The beam datafile "ipw.txt" (plane wave is defined) and the sphere datafile "mlsphr.txt" (radius 2.5, three-layered spherical particle is defined) are used.
    This executable calcluates Mie coefficients, outputs them to binary file with the specified name.